hpennington/inertia-react/README.md

   drifts from the app.
 - **You keep native performance.** SwiftUI plays tracks through `KeyframeAnimator`;
   Compose and React sample the same tracks on their own clocks.
 Nothing is rasterized.
-- **The handoff is a JSON file.** Designers scrub a timeline, developers `git add` the result.
+- **The handoff is a `.inertia` file.** Designers scrub a timeline, developers `git add` the result.
 One file, three runtimes, identical ids.
 - **Editing is live.** The app connects to the editor over a local WebSocket, reports its tagged hierarchy, and receives schema updates as you edit.
 What you see running is the animation as it currently stands.